 When a prospective EB-5 petitioner files for an I-526 application for an EB-5 Visa, he/she will also be filing for their dependents.
 This includes their spouse and any children under the age of 21.
 Children over the age of 21 cannot be included as dependents in an I-526 petition.
 But what about children who will be 21 in the next couple of years?

-Under the Child Status Protection Act (CSPA), a child’s age for the purposes of being included as a dependent in the case is determined by taking the child’s age at the time an immigrant visa number becomes available, and subtracting the amount of time the immigrant petition was pending (filing/priority date to approval date).
+Under the Child Status Protection Act (CSPA).
+A child’s age for the purposes of being included as a dependent in the case is determined by: Subtracting the amount of time the immigrant petition was pending (filing/priority date to approval date), from the child’s age at the time an immigrant visa number becomes available.

-But if the FAD is retrogressed for the investor’s country, the child’s CSPA age clock starts again from the date of I-526 approval till the FAD (in Visa bulletin) of the petitioner becomes current, the age clock keeps running.
+But if the Final Action Date (FAD) is retrogressed for the investor’s country.
+The child’s CSPA age clock starts again from the date of I-526 approval till the FAD (in Visa bulletin) of the petitioner becomes current.
+The age clock keeps running.

-If you would like to evaluate your child’s CSPA age and find out if there is a risk of ageing out for your children, Contact us to find out more in detail about the CSPA act and whether there is a risk for you.
+If you would like to evaluate your child’s CSPA age and if there is a risk of ageing out for your children.
+Contact us to learn more in detail about the CSPA act and whether there is a risk for your family.